Zeolith und der Pferdedarm – was Tierforschung und Praxis gemeinsam bestätigen (4/5)

 ★ Are there studies directly on horses?

-★ Can I feed zeolite permanently?
+★ Can I feed zeolite long-term?

 ★ Does zeolite also bind beneficial nutrients?